This article was updated by the Great British Mag content team on 6 October 2021

-- If you already paid the £26 multiple application fee when you first applied via UCAS, you don’t have to pay anything extra
+- If you have already paid the £26 multiple application fee when you first applied via UCAS, you don’t have to pay anything extra.

-- If you paid the £20 single application fee you will have to pay the £6 difference
+- If you have paid the £20 single application fee you will have to pay the £6 difference.

 Can I apply via clearing if I am using an agent?